shoelace-style/shoelace/docs/tutorials/integrating-with-rails.md

 // application.js
 import '@shoelace-style/shoelace';

-// You can also add these two if the JS bundler of your choise supports importing CSS files. import '@shoelace-style/shoelace/dist/themes/light.css';
+// You can also add these two if the JS bundler of your choice supports importing CSS files. import '@shoelace-style/shoelace/dist/themes/light.css';
 import '@shoelace-style/shoelace/dist/themes/dark.css'; // Optional dark mode
 ```